accretional/statue/src/lib/themes/README.md

 # 🎨 Statue SSG Themes

-This folder contains different color themes.
-Statue is a **static site generator**, so themes are applied at **build time** - not runtime.
+Statue is a **static site generator** with a hybrid theme system: preview themes at runtime in dev, bundle at build time for production.

 ## 📦 Available Themes